OmarBedawi/myMovies/static/readMe_files/testing/testing.md

     3. As a First Time Visitor, I want to easily be able to add new films.
         1. Once the visitor access the site with a new profile, the user can easily find the link "Add Film" in the navigation bar and start to compose his collection.
-        2. On the "Add Film" page, after the form response is submitted, the page refreshes and the user is brought to his collection/home page and a flash message on the top of the page is displayed and saying: "Film Successfully Added".
+        2. On the "Add Film" page, after the form response is submitted, the page refreshes and the user is brought to his collection and a flash message on the top of the page is displayed and saying: "Film Successfully Added".

 ![add](https://raw.githubusercontent.com/OmarBedawi/myMovies/master/static/readMe_files/testing/testing_screenshots/03_add_film.png?raw=true)
 ![added](https://raw.githubusercontent.com/OmarBedawi/myMovies/master/static/readMe_files/testing/testing_screenshots/04_added_film.png?raw=true)